pythonadventurer/ObsidianTools/System_Specs.md

 - A file in the Index folder will have category 01 and a topic number that corresponds to the category the file pertains to.
 Example: if category 04 is "Projects", then an index pertaining to items in the Projects folder may have the file id 01.04.001_Projects.md
 -
 ### Linked Images and Other Files
+- Some Markdown files will contain links to other files.